bennn/github-cli/README.md

 ==========

 My favorite command line interface for working with github.
-Wraps ye ordinary git commands to support a branching git repository.
+Wraps ye ordinary git commands to support a nice branching git repository that harnesses the awesome power of github.

 # Install
 Just stick a copy of the `git-cli` script and `my-repo.ini` file into your repo.